-H. Expectations of an Advisor
+i.
+Expectations of an Advisor

-The University of Mount Union generally expects an Advisor to adjust their schedule to allow them to attend University of Mount Union meetings/interviews/hearings when planned, but the University may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.
+The University of Mount Union generally expects an Advisor to adjust their schedule to allow them to attend University of Mount Union meetings when planned, but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.

-The University of Mount Union may also make reasonable provisions to allow an Advisor who cannot be present in person to attend a meeting/interview/hearing by telephone, video conferencing, or other similar technologies as may be convenient and available.
+The University of Mount Union may also make reasonable provisions to allow an Advisor who cannot attend in person to attend a meeting by telephone, video conferencing, or other similar technologies as may be convenient and available.

-I. Expectations of the Parties with Respect to Advisors
+j.
+Expectations of the Parties with Respect to Advisors